Actifio/powershell/OnboardSql/README.md

 ## How does this work?

 It relies on two switches i.e. -srcsql or -tgtvdp .
 Either switch or both switches need to be specified when using the script.
+If you don't specify either switch you will get a selection menu.

 ## Supported PowerShell versions